kyelindholm/mastermind-game/README.md

 - __User Accounts__: While you can opt to play Mastermind as a guest, the user can also choose to create an account to make a name for themselves!
 When a logged-in user submits their score, it's automatically saved alongside their username (which is used to display scores on the scoreboard for bragging rights).
 Logins are persistant on the client-side, so no need to log in more than once until you log out!
 Worried about account security?
 Worry no more!
 Our stored passwords are encrypted behind SHA-256 hash functions - even I can't log in to accounts I didn't create!

+- __Score History__: Want to monitor your personal Mastermind improvement?
+Logged-in users can view a history of their past scores in a toggle-able modal, complete with the date the score was achieved and the difficulty it was achieved on!

 ## Preview:

 Mastermind's account creation doesn't allow accounts with duplicate usernames - "guest" is also a reserved word and cannot be uses as a username!